As The Beatles’ popularity grew in their native land, their manager, Brian Epstein, worked hard to get them

 in full swing and showing no signs of stopping, United Artists

 Records pushed for their film division to give

 the band a three-motion-picture deal as a way to commercialize on those films’

 soundtracks.
 The first, A Hard Day’s

-mixed in reception by everyone, including the band.
-With their dominance of
+mixed in reception by everyone--including the band.
+With their dominance

-music, film and late-night television, there was only one market left to tap:
+of music, film and late-night television, there was only one market left to

 of producing a cartoon based on the Fab Four.
-Bordax then approached Epstein about
+Bordax then spoke to Epstein about

 bringing the band to animation, and with permission granted he set about